Somite: Specification

 The Hox genes specify somites as a whole based on their position along the anterior-posterior axis through specifying the pre-somitic mesoderm before somitogenesis occurs.
 After somites are made, their identity as a whole has already been determined, as is shown by the fact that transplantation of somites from one region to a completely different region results in the formation of structures usually observed in the original region.
 In contrast, the cells within each somite retain plasticity (the ability to form any kind of structure) until relatively late in somitic development.

 Derivatives

-In the developing vertebrate embryo, somites split to form dermatomes, skeletal muscle (myotomes), tendons and cartilage (syndetomes) and bone (sclerotomes).
+In the vertebrate embryonic development, somites split to form dermatomes, skeletal muscle (myotomes), vertebral tendons and ligaments (syndetomes) and bone (sclerotomes).

 Because the sclerotome differentiates before the dermatome and the myotome, the term dermomyotome refers to the combined dermatome and myotome before they separate out.

 Dermatome

 The dermatome is the dorsal portion of the paraxial mesoderm somite which gives rise to the skin (dermis).
-In the human embryo it arises in the third week of embryogenesis.
+In the human embryo, it arises in the third week of embryogenesis.
 It is formed when a dermomyotome (the remaining part of the somite left when the sclerotome migrates), splits to form the dermatome and the myotome.
 The dermatomes contribute to the skin, fat and connective tissue of the neck and of the trunk, though most of the skin is derived from lateral plate mesoderm.